nyuwec/nyuwec.github.io/_posts/2020-04-23-why-unsplash.markdown

 As a hobby photographer I always looking for places my photos can fit into.
 I started with my own handmade websites, but soon I realized it takes too much time from me to create a site which stands out from the crowd.
 After some dead-end, straight to the drawer webpages I turned to something else, actually a series of different sites I joined and tried to fit my photos and my hobby into.

 ## Fotozz.hu
 At first I joined a Hungarian photography website called [Fotozz.hu](http://fotozz.hu).
 The focus of that site back then was to gather photographers into a group where everyone tries to help each other with feedbacks so everyone in the community will learn a lot from each other and thrive to become a great photographer.
 For every feedback the site gave points, on the other hand to upload a photo I had to use some points.
 So this was the main motivator to spend some time with someone else's photo and give them some feedback.
-After a while a lot of people transformed to sharp-eyed photo critiques, picky and negative ones, which torn down my motivation to post any photo or give any feedback.
+After a while, a lot of people transformed to sharp-eyed photo critiques, picky and negative ones, which torn down my motivation to post any photo or give any feedback.
 I also realised I did not learn too much from the other non-educated, mostly rookie/hobby photographers.
 I felt like being in the kindergarten without a teacher... it was fun at the beginning, but it became boring and frustrating.

 ## Facebook
 As most of us I posted some of my photos to Facebook: besides the low quality, random photos I uploaded project-like albums.
 That was a totally different thing, it seemed like finally I can upload as many photos as I want, share it with friends and forget the critiques.
 But as you might have guessed I got some likes and some generic "very cool pics", "wow amazing", etc... comments.
 Which became boring and pointless while I was still looking for feedback and some direction I can grow.
 So I dropped the album and photo posts and went with the crowd into the total nonsense what we know Facebook is all about... but I looked somewhere else, a technical challenge of keeping my photos safe and organized, because the amount of them exceeded the capacity of my hard drives.